mooooorice/AdventOfCode2023/DayTemplate/README.txt

 Todo 2024:
-Modify the template and stuff, use one project and multiple classes move some stuff to external functions, e.g. input handling and call it Rewrite the README
+Modify the template and stuff, use one project and multiple classes (each in it's own folder, what about namespaces?) move some stuff to external functions, e.g. input handling and call it Rewrite the README